Ipgnosis/ipgnosis.github.io/README.md

 Like many others, I have been fascinated (and horrified) by the Covid-19 pandemic.
 I have many questions for which I am unable to find answers: so here is my attempt.

+*Note that I switched over from using pandas, because my ultimate goal is to share this data on a website.*

 ### Data Source:
 I found [Our World in Data](https://ourworldindata.org) (see citation in footnote i. below) which is a project based at the Oxford Martin School of the University of Oxford, UK.
 As described on their [coronavirus pages](https://ourworldindata.org/covid-sources-comparison), this data is based on a range of sources, but particularly from the European Center for Disease Control and Prevention as well as Johns Hopkins University.